 Timeless Confluence

 The art collection at the St. Regis Budapest transforms the hotel’s interiors into a contemporary experience of Europe’s golden age.
-Set within the historic palace of Archduke Joseph Karl of Austria and Princess Klotild, now revived as a hotel, the collection accompanies guests through poetic spaces that exist between intimacy and grandeur, where memory, ornament, and architecture converge.
+Set within the historic palace of Archduke Joseph Karl of Austria and Princess Klotild, a UNESCO-listed Neo-Baroque monument now revived as a hotel, the collection accompanies guests through poetic spaces that exist between intimacy and grandeur, where memory, ornament, and architecture converge.
 Guests are invited into a symphony of gold and glass, a softly gilded atmosphere where walls are traced with line and gesture.
 Delicate and fluid, the environment unfolds with quiet elegance.

 Through contemporary interpretations of traditional materials, each space becomes part of a narrative performance, where grand arrivals, intimate salons, and vibrant social life capture the spirit of a time when art, culture, and society were deeply intertwined.
 The collection reawakens the spirit of the palace in a dialogue of past and present for the modern global audience.